boborodono/San_Antonio_Machine_Learning_SAML/README.md

 <hr>

 ## Questions We Want to Answer...
-The goal of this project is to perform a predictive analysis on stroke patient data using machine learning.
+The goal of this project is to create a predictive analysis from stroke patient data using machine learning.
 **We hope to answer:**
 1. How successfully can our model be used to predict stroke risk?
 2. Which aspect is more accurate to predict risk: medical or personal data?